s-ball/MockSelector/README.md

 ## Disclaimer: beta quality

-Even if the package has a nice test coverage, it currently only meets the requirement to test another project of mine.
+Even if the package has a nice test coverage (> 95%), it currently only contains what I need to test another project of mine.
 It might not meet your own requirements, or main contain Still Unidentified Bugs...

 It is still a 0.x version, so the API is not guaranteed to be stable.